kubevault/kubevault/docs/concepts/what-is-kubevault.md

 - A **Policy controller** that manages Vault policy and also bind the policy with Kubernetes ServiceAccount.

 - A **AWS secret engine controller** that configures secret engine, manages role and credential.

+- An **Azure secret engine controller** that configures secret engine, manages role and credentials.

 - A **Database secret engine controller** that configures database secret engine, manages role and credential.